Cost of Attendance for Law (JD) Program

 The cost of attendance information on this page will help you see the differences between your first year and your subsequent years as a Drexel student.

-During your first year at Drexel, you will attend classes for three quarters: fall, winter, and spring.
+During your first year at Drexel, you will attend classes for two semesters: fall and spring.
 The enrollment plan for transfer students may be different depending on their transfer credit evaluation.
 Below are the estimated costs of tuition, fees, and average room and board:

 Cost of Attendance